EdoardoCostantini/mi-hd/notes/methods.md

 		  form the auxiliary variables which have no missing values and then use the predictors + auxiliary PCs for imputation with regular MICE.
-This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analsysi model (ie which vairables are auxiliary and which variables are predicotrs at least) beofre we perform the imputation, which is not ideal.
+This is howver undesirable as we are not exlpoiting the full potential of PCA for dimension reduction; this would still require to manually specify interactions and squared terms between real/selected predictors in the imputation model; we need to assume that we know the analysis model (ie which vairables are auxiliary and which variables are predicotrs at least) before we perform the imputation, which is not ideal.
-		* I have a bare bone implementation: no functions, just continuous, only squared terms
+		* I have a bare bone implementation: no functions, just continuous, only squared terms but PcAux provides a complete implementation that resolves the two aforementioned issues
+	* Packages/Software:
+		* PcAux package implements Howards et al 2015
-	* Packages/Software: look into the missMDA function of the R package 'factominer'.
+		* look into the missMDA function of the R package 'factominer'.
 It might be doing something close to what you want (but it might also just be a form of MI *for*, rather than *using*, PCA).
 	* Notes:
+		* the single imputation referered to in PcAux package is one run of MICE with m = 1 and pmm method.
+		* in PcAux the interaction variables missingness is done according to a transform then impute approach (as Von Hippel 2009 advised for)
+		* how are ordinal, non-ordinal, and dichotomous factors treated by PcAux? ordinal factors are casted to numeric variables and treated as any oder continuous variable; nominal factors are dummy coded and just left as such along with other potential dichotomous variables
+		* in PcAux PCs are computed once, then used iteratively to predict the missing values in a MICE procedure but their values stay constant across iterations and different data imputations.
 		* number of PCs to be used: in the simualtion Howard et al 2015 use always just 1, in the real data example they use different numbers to see what is the effect of such choice and they conclude for example that using 14 PCs that explain 55% of the auxiliary vairable variance or 7 PCs that explain 40$ yields essentialy equivalent FMIs.
 In my implementation I will make the conservative choice of including a higher number of PCs (say the ones that explain 50% of the vairance, although why not include all?)
 		* future perspective: I would like to have a version that uses all variables to compute the PC scores, this would help including in a automatic way the interaction and poly terms.
-This woul require some repetitions of PCA at least once per variable with missing values, if not once per variable per iteration (needs more thought)
+This would require some repetitions of PCA at least once per variable with missing values, if not once per variable per iteration (needs more thought)